ozontech/seq-db-docs/README.md

 ## Production deploy

 To deploy seq-db documentation use `make build`.
-It will create `dist` folder with static generated website.
+It will produce `build` folder with static generated seq-db documentation.

 ## Local development